michaelehab/Football-Tactics-Hub/README.md

 - General:

-  - deletes signedIn user like on the post with postId, the user sending this request must be the same user who added the like.
+  - Deletes signedIn user like on the post with postId, the user sending this request must be the same user who added the like.

   - Sample Request : <br>`curl http://localhost:3001/api/v1/likes/f9da75482aa33fd6a2230cc9ff9cc9b8b9a56498 -H 'Accept: application/json' -H "Authorization: Bearer ${TOKEN}" -X DELETE`